openoms/lightning-node-management/README.md

  ## Peer Connections
 - To open a channel to any node the peer connection needs to be established first.
 - The publicly accessible nodes can be connected to automatically.
-- If a node is not publicly accessible the peer connection needs to be initiated manually even if the other peer would want to open a channel
+- If a node is not publicly accessible the peer connection needs to be initiated manually even if the other peer would want to open a channel.

 ## Channel size and choosing a peer:

 - There is no hard number, but in general it is recommended to avoid opening channels  below 200K-500K sats.
 - https://1ml.com/statistics shows the average channel size on the network:
 0.028 BTC = 2 800 000 satoshis on 2019 May 28.
+- A channel too small will result in being unable to close when fees are high.
+This will leave the channel vulnerable in a case, when the counterparty would try to close with a previous state (the funds in the channel can be cheated out).
 - The max amount of the available payment made or routed is determined by the highest liquidity of a single channel (not additive between channels).
 - One big channel to a well connected and stable node is more useful than many small ones.
-Choose a node you know or one from the list: https://1ml.com/node?order=nodeconnectednodecount
 - It is beneficial to connect to nodes where the operator can be contacted in case of a problem.
-- A too small channel will result in being unable to close when fees are high.
-This will leave the channel vulnerable in a case, when the counterparty would try to close with a previous state (the funds in the channel can be cheated out).
+- Choose a node you know or one from the list: https://1ml.com/node?order=nodeconnectednodecount
+- Try a custom list of recommendations for your public node: https://moneni.com/nodematch

 ## On-chain bitcoin fees
 - Opening or closing a Lightning channel is an on-chain bitcoin transaction with the same rules applied.